 Marina Chapman biography

-To say Marina Chapman has led a remarkable life is no understatement.
+To say Marina Chapman has led a remarkable life is an understatement.

 Marina has come a long way from the remote jungles of Colombia where she lived with a troop of capuchin monkeys for five years.
 Now married to an Englishman and living in Bradford, Marina has two daughters and works for an inner city children’s nursery.